anthonymr/stock-screener/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Especial thanks to Nelson [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the original design idea.

+Thanks to [Financial Modeling Prep](https://site.financialmodelingprep.com/) for provide the API used in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>